iRLords/WS2812B_controller/README.md

 # WS2812B controller
-- with using this code you can control your WS2812B (RGB LED) from web.
+- You can control your WS2812B (RGB LED) color from the web using this code.
 - **[click here for connect to author](https://t.me/Soltan_Python)**

 # connections